Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: Introduction

 Finally, we have

 and the desired result follows easily.

-From this quick sketch of proof, we see that the most difficult intermediate results are theorems~\ref{totcontrole} and~\ref{T2}.
+From this quick sketch of proof, we see that the most difficult intermediate results are Theorems \ref{totcontrole} and \ref{T2}.
 The remainder of the paper is mainly devoted to the proof of these results.
-In section~\ref{metro}, we consider a general Metropolis dynamics on a finite state space, we recall the formulas for the law of exit in continuous time and we introduce the notions of cycle and cycle compounds in this context.
+In Section~\ref{metro}, we consider a general Metropolis dynamics on a finite state space, we recall the formulas for the law of exit in continuous time and we introduce the notions of cycle and cycle compound in this context.
 Section~\ref{feat} is devoted to the study of some specific features of the cycle compounds of the Ising model.
-In section~\ref{energyestmates}, we state several discrete isoperimetric results from~\cite{N2,N1,AC} and the fundamental estimate for the nucleation time in a finite box.
-Apart from the notion of cycle compounds, the definitions and the results presented in sections~\ref{metro}, \ref{feat} and~\ref{energyestmates} come from the previous literature on metastability, with some rewriting and adaptation to fit the continuous--time framework and our specific $n\pm$ boundary conditions.
-The main technical contributions of this work are presented in sections~\ref{stc} and~\ref{metare}.
-In section~\ref{stc}, we prove the key estimate on the diameters of the space--time clusters (theorem~\ref{totcontrole}).
-Section~\ref{metare} is devoted to the proof of theorem~\ref{T2}.
-The proof of the lower bound on the relaxation time is completed in section~\ref{concl}.
-The final section~\ref{relaxa} contains the proof of the upper bound on the relaxation time.
+In Section~\ref{energyestmates}, we state several discrete isoperimetric results from \mbox{\cite{N2,N1,AC}}.
+Apart from the notion of cycle compound, the definitions and the results presented in Sections~\ref{metro}, \ref{feat} and \ref{energyestmates} come from the previous literature on metastability, with some rewriting and adaptation to fit the continuous-time framework and our specific $n\pm$ boundary conditions.
+The main technical contributions of this work are presented in Sections~\ref{stc} and \ref{metare}.
+In Section~\ref{stc}, we prove the key estimate on the diameters of the space--time clusters (Theorem \ref{totcontrole}).
+Section~\ref{metare} is devoted to the proof of Theorem \ref{T2}.
+The proof of the lower bound on the relaxation time is completed in Section~\ref{concl}.
+The final section, Section~\ref{relaxa}, contains the proof of the upper bound on the relaxation time.

-\section{The Metropolis dynamics.}
+\section{The Metropolis dynamics}